 6. The artwork – we went back and forth on this one.
 Should it be one of my photographs, a black and white rendering, an original piece, something abstract?
 I found the perfect piece with the right accent colors.
-Fits in perfectly.
+It’s amazing how the picture and frame looks like it was made for our room.
+Sometimes the pieces just fit.

 Those who tell stories, rule the world (Plato)

-With an emphasis on brand performance and inbound/outbound digital marketing strategies, I know how to digitally promote a business.
+With a focus on brand performance and inbound/outbound digital marketing strategies, I know how to digitally promote a business.
 I motivate, inspire, and change how people talk, act, think and feel about brands.
-I create and implement extraordinary ideas (marketing campaigns and interactive and immersive live experiences) to connect brands to consumers and consumers to brands through their shared passions and interests.”
+I create and implement extraordinary ideas (marketing campaigns and interactive and immersive live experiences) to connect brands to consumers and consumers to brands through their shared passions and interests.

-My most recent projects include completing “Going Home”, a collection of poems and thoughts and photographs provided by artists from Pixabay and FreePix, writing and producing “A Different Kind Of Love, a pop ballad/love song and “The Mona Lisa Conspiracy “, a feature film screenplay.
+My most recent projects include completing “Going Home”, a collection of poems and thoughts and photographs provided by artists from Pixabay and FreePix, writing and producing “A Different Kind Of Wonderful, a pop ballad/love song and “The Mona Lisa Conspiracy“, a feature film screenplay.

 I’ve had two business partners, who kidnapped my trust and willingness to believe in their promises.
 I was blindsided and left me feeling so empty.